cheminfo/nmrium-docs/docs/40_structure_assignment/10_add_structure/add.md

 * the measuring range for both 1H and 13C in ppm
 * the type of spectra to be predicted (1H, 13C, COSY, HSQC or HMBC)

-You must agree that you are aware that the predicted spectra are not confidential by setting a check mark in the corresponding box.
+You also need to specify the line width in Hz and the number of points.
+Before you are predicted the spectrum, you must agree that you are aware that the predicted spectra are not confidential by setting a check mark in the corresponding box.
 Then click on the Predict spectrum button.

 ![predict2](Predict_spectra2.png)